kkjdaniel/kkjdaniel.github.io/content/posts/ai.md

 This essentially leaves generative AI's ability to fully replace engineers almost dead in the water.
 Who would replace a fully capable engineer with an AI that can barely complete 10% of problems it encounters?

 Much in the same way the development of the auto-pilot didn't replace the need for pilots.
 AI isn't a replacement for engineers.
 Even where AI can be used to augment engineers, it still requires the skill of the engineer to leverage it effectively.
-It's important to remind ourselves that prompting an AI and being able to assess its output is a skill of the engineer themselves.
+It's important to remind ourselves that prompting an AI and being able to assess its output is a capability of the engineer themselves.